Kevincklhhh/FoodMemory/epic-kitchen-visor/WORKFLOW.md

 **Script:** `5_extract_wdtcf_food_items.py`

-Extracts food items from the WDTCF (Where Did The Container First appear) dataset, which tracks where objects were first stored in the kitchen.
+Extracts food items from the WDTCF (Where Did The Container First appear) dataset, which provides temporal tracking of where food containers were first stored in the kitchen.

 ### Usage (Step 5)
 ```bash